TikhonJelvis/website/drafts/F-Algebras/index.md

   mappend :: m -> m -> m -- binary operation
 ```

-`mappend` is an awkward name for a function, so I use the provided infix synonym `<>`.
+`mappend` is an awkward name, so I'll use the provided infix synonym&nbsp;`<>`.

-Monoids have a few additional restrictions called the monoid laws which are invariants that just hold for every valid instance of the structure.
-In particular, the binary operation has to be associative and the "empty" value has to be an identity for the operation:
+Monoids have a few additional restrictions called the monoid laws which are invariants that hold for every valid instance of the structure.
+The binary operation has to be associative and the "empty" value has to be an identity for the operation:

 ```haskell
 mempty <> a == a == a <> mempty
 a <> b <> c == (a <> b) <> c == a <> (b <> c)
 ```

-This is very important for using monoids or other specific algebraic structures, but something we will broadly ignore as we generalize them to F-algebras.
+This is important for using monoids or other specific algebraic structures, but something we will broadly ignore as we generalize them to F-algebras.
 We *could* extend our abstraction to include these---and people have---but it's not necessary for many interesting uses.

 Another example structure is the group.
 We use groups less than monoids in Haskell, but they're far more common in pure and applied mathematics.
 Groups are monoids with an additional inverse operation.